Today's Sober Story comes from Anna, a 45-year-old living in Christchurch.

 Mrs D: Oh that's so lovely.
 How was it for you in the early days?
 What was most difficult?

 Anna: For whatever reason I didn’t crave the drink when I finally gave up.
 I don’t say that to make it sound easy, I had probably tried to give up and failed a hundred times before I succeeded.
-This time I simply didn’t pick up a drink, although people around me offered to stop drinking as well and to take it out of the house I didn’t need that.
+This time I simply didn’t pick up a drink.
+People around me offered to stop drinking as well, and to take it out of the house, but I didn’t need that.
 The strength of my desire to be happy was enough.
 It was lonely though, I went to AA every day for the first few weeks.
 I just sat there and cried.
 There was so much sadness in that church hall you could almost see it in the air.
 A lot of the people in that particular group were still drinking so there was a lot of pain.
 I stopped going to AA and trucked along on my own.
 I wished I had someone to share it with, my family were very supportive but it would have been helpful to connect with others doing the same thing.
 Probably the most difficult thing for me was trying to work out who I was.
 I felt the drinking was so much a part of me that I didn’t know quite how to behave anymore.
 I didn’t realise how introverted I really am, I can appreciate that about myself now that I have a clear head.

 Mrs D: It's interesting how many people get sober and figure out they are actually quite introverted.
 How did your friends and family react to you getting sober?